umlaeute/v4l2loopback/README.md

 v4l2loopack is now (since 2010-10-13) available as a Debian-package. https://packages.debian.org/source/stable/v4l2loopback

-this means, that it is also part of Debian-derived distributions, including Ubuntu (starting with natty).
+This means, that it is also part of Debian-derived distributions, including Ubuntu (starting with natty).
 The most convenient way is to install the package "v4l2loopback-dkms":

     # aptitude install v4l2loopback-dkms

-this should automatically build and install the module for your current kernel (provided you have the matching kernel-headers installed).
+This should automatically build and install the module for your current kernel (provided you have the matching kernel-headers installed).
 Another option is to install the "v4l2loopback-source" package.
 In this case you should be able to simply do (as root):